osg-htc/operations/docs/create_a_service.md

 values are: OK, WARNING, CRITICAL and UNKNOWN.
 Calculation of the value is service dependent and should reflect experience to date associated with operation of the service.

-The remaining lines may be in any order and should be clear.
+The remaining lines may be in any order. filesystem_use is the filesystem reporting the largest used fraction of all systems on the machine.

-In addition to the manditory content, * any * additional information may be included.
+In addition to the manditory content, *any* additional information may be included.
 Commonly included information includes the results of any tests used to define the service status.
 For example:
 <pre>
 condor_running:yes